Distinctiveness Maximization in Datasets Assemblage: Greedy Algorithm using ML-based Distinctiveness Estimation

 We adopt the pre-training summarization approach \iris~\cite{LuKKC21} to generate data summaries (see the left side of Fig.~\ref{fig:cardmodel}).
 When compared to other possible approaches such as histograms~\cite{Ioannidis03} or sketches~\cite{CormodeM05}, \iris{} does not require per-dataset training.
 Hence, it reduces the total cost required to generate the summaries while producing high-quality results for the SCE problem.

-To generate the data summary for a dataset $d$, \iris{} has a two-step process.
+Specifically, \iris{} has a two-step process.
 The first step is \emph{identifying column sets} where a set $\mathcal{C}_d$ of columns, which are highly correlated with dataset $d$, is located.
 The second step, \emph{generating column set embeddings}, uses pre-trained models to create an embedding $e_C$ for each column set $C \in \mathcal{C}_d$.
 These column set embeddings collectively form a data summary $E_C^d = \{..., e_{C_i}, ...\}$ where $C_i \in \mathcal{C}_d$.
 Further details on these two steps are provided below.